Skip to main content

 Before setting up MCP, ensure you have:

-1. Access to Cekura Dashboard
+1. Access to the Cekura Dashboard

 • Check your version: node --version